 During the fiscal year ended September 30, 2023, our Board met 6 times.
 Each director attended at least 75% of the aggregate of the total number of meetings of the Board and meetings of the committees of which he or she was a member in our last fiscal year.
-The Board encourages all directors to attend the annual meeting of stockholders, if practicable, and all members of the Board who were members of the Board at the time of the 2023 Annual Meeting of Stockholders.
+The Board encourages all directors to attend the annual meeting of stockholders, if practicable, and all members of the Board who were members of the Board at the time of the 2023 Annual Meeting of Stockholders attended the 2023 Annual Meeting of Stockholders.
 The Board has a standing audit committee, compensation committee and nominating and governance committee.
-All members of the audit, compensation and nominating and governance committees whom the Board has determined are independent under the applicable independence standards.
+All members of the audit, compensation and nominating and governance committees are non-employee directors whom the Board has determined are independent under the applicable independence standards.